 ^a Data from January 1992 to December 1997 relate to the retail price index. ^b Data from January 1992 to December 1998 relate to the retail price index.
+Source: Central Bureau of Statistics.

 Table J1: Consumer Price and Producer Price Indices